BRM75/custom-shapes-bot/README.md

 ## INSTRUCTIONS

-Prerequesites: NodeJS and an account on https://talk.shapes.inc/
+Prerequisites: NodeJS and an account on https://talk.shapes.inc/
 1. Donwload the Zip and extract to a folder.
 Preferrably make sure it isn't a subfolder of a folder with the same name to avoid confusion (e.g Downloads/custom-bot/custom-bot)
 2. Make sure you have NodeJs installed if you haven't already, must be above v18
 3. Rename env.example to .env and edit it with all required variables in your IDE